 We review and document the compliance of our corporate activities with the law on an ongoing basis with a legislative database that is continuously updated.

-Furthermore, Matterhorn Group AG has concluded a CO2 agreement with the Swiss Federal Office for the Environment (FOEN) for the five-star hotel Grand Hotel Zermatterhof and the Riffelhaus – 1853 under which Matterhorn Group AG agrees to emit no more than 2,044 tonnes of CO2 equivalent greenhouse gases from these operations by the year 2021 (emissions target).
+Furthermore, Matterhorn Group AG has concluded a CO2 agreement with the Swiss Federal Office for the Environment (FOEN) for the five-star hotel Grand Hotel Zermatterhof and the Riffelhaus 1853, under which Matterhorn Group AG made a commitment to emit no more than 2,411 tonnes of CO2 equivalent greenhouse gases from these operations by the year 2021 (emissions target).
 This target was exceeded by a good 20% – not least thanks to the investment in pellet heating at the Grand Hotel Zermatterhof.
 The programme is set to continue until 2025.

 Matterhorn Group AG has developed an internal label that can be used to represent and communicate all of the company’s environmental activities.
 The aim is to make employees aware of the commitment by Matterhorn Group AG to assuming its responsibility towards the environment and taking this commitment seriously.
 At the same time, we hope to promote environmentally friendly behaviour among employees.

 Production of pellets using community wood

 Matterhorn Group AG is a wholly owned subsidiary of the Citizens’ Community of Zermatt.
 The Citizens’ Community of Zermatt owns around 900 hectares of forest.
 Management of the forest results in natural wood waste (e.g. bark, branches, etc.), which has few good uses.

 Working together with expert partners, the Citizens’ Community of Zermatt has acquired an interest in Matterhorn Pellet AG – a company that converts the wood waste into wooden pellets without using any chemical additives.
 The proceeds from the sale of this wood are reinvested in the environmental management of the forest.